ExxonMobil: Geopolitical influence and human rights violations

 ExxonMobil has also been accused of human rights violations and abusing its geopolitical influence.
 In the book Private Empire by Steve Coll, ExxonMobil is described as extremely powerful "corporate state within the American state" in dealing with the countries in which it drills, going to the point as describing such countries' governments as "constrained".
 The company's corporate ancestors are also blamed for the outbreak of the 1954 Jebel Akhdar War, which was sparked by the Iraq Petroleum Company's activities.

 Indonesia

-Beginning in the late 1980s, ExxonMobil (through predecessor Mobil) hired military units of the Indonesian National Army to provide security for their gas extraction and liquefaction project in Aceh, Indonesia, and these military units were accused of committing human rights violations, including sexual assault, battery and unlawful detention.
+Beginning in the late 1980s, ExxonMobil (through predecessor Mobil) hired military units of the Indonesian National Army to provide security for its gas extraction and liquefaction project in Aceh, Indonesia, and these military units were accused of committing human rights violations, including sexual assault, battery, and unlawful detention.
 ExxonMobil eventually pulled out from Indonesia completely in 2001, while denying any wrongdoing.
 Exxon attempted to have the case dismissed nine times, dragging the lawsuit out for over 20 years.
 In July 2022, a US District Court denied ExxonMobil's motions to dismiss the case, clearing the way for the lawsuit to go to trial, although no trial date was set.
 In 2023, ExxonMobil settled the case a week before trial.